mbamber1986/DampServer/readme.md

 ```

-# optial setups that i added to my server
+# optional setups that i added to my server

 ### traefik
 using this will require the installation of traefik and will require the removal of ports from the docker compose files